Depth Token Price Tops $0.0002 on Major Exchanges (DEP)

 According to CryptoCompare, “DEAPCOIN is an Entertainment Company that will create a new economy and culture with entertainment and assets in the digital age based on blockchain technology.
 A new culture and market created on the basis of “fun”.
 It aims to change/defy the conventional way of the era where users buy “fun” with the money we earn working. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Depth Token directly using US dollars.
-Investors seeking to trade Depth Token should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Depth Token using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Depth Token directly using U.S. dollars.
+Investors seeking to trade Depth Token should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Depth Token using one of the exchanges listed above.

 Receive News & Updates for Depth Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Depth Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.